puagarwa/page-fragmentor/README.md

 - margins, borders and padding are not [collapsed to prevent overflow][8]
 - monolithic elements are not split to prevent overflow
 - if no valid break-point is found the content will overflow off the page
-- a new text line-box is determined to have started when `getClientRects` finds a DOMRect whose top is below the bottom of all previous
-  DOMRects.
-This may fail to recognise new lines for closely packed text
 - if is probably buggy

 [1]: https://thecodingmachine.github.io/gotenberg/